-For the past 35 plus years, NIMHANS’ Neuropathology department has been collecting brain specimens to use them in training their students.
-Recently though, they have begun showing it off at a one-of-a-kind Brain Museum.
+A trip to NIMHANS’ (National Institute of Mental Health and Science) brain museum opens your eyes to the fascinating workings of the human brain.
+For over 35 years, NIMHANS’ Neuropathology department has been collecting brain specimens to use them in training their students.
+You can marvel at all of them at a one-of-a-kind Brain Museum.
 Under the charge of Professor S.K.
-Shankar, the department has set out to spread the word about neuroscience, to remove the stigma that’s associated with neuropsychiatric illness, and encourage organ donation through this educative tour.
+Shankar and Dr.Vani, the department has set out to spread the word about neuroscience, to remove the stigma that’s associated with neuropsychiatric illness, and encourage organ donation through this educational tour.

-Then comes a (often heartbreaking) line up of brains that have been riddled with conditions like Parkinson’s, Alzheimer’s, and Cerebral Palsy.
+You start off with the animal brains and then move onto fetuses and trace the beginning of brain development in humans, including those that tragically fail to develop a brain at all – a condition called anencephaly.
+Then comes a line up of brains that have been riddled with conditions like Parkinson’s, Alzheimer’s, and Cerebral Palsy.
 Others are of accident victims and in the end, the specimen with neuro-infections such as Tapeworm eggs affecting your brain or the amoeba that brings death should you inhale it in a dirty, untreated pool.
 Your tour may end on this sombre note but you’ll leave a whole lot wiser, we are convinced.